agoering/spice-pinball/docs/arduino.md

 circuits.

 In the programs, we will refer to pins by their name.
 The pins "A0" through "A7" can be referred to exactly that way, while the pins "D2" through "D13" are simply referred to as "2" through "13".

+We must respect several rules when using the Arduino, in order to protect it:

+1. **Always connect the breadboard to power before connecting the Arduino to the computer(by plugging the little red power supplies to the wall via a 9V supply with round power connector).**
+2. **When switching pin locations, unplug the Arduino and the power source, in that order.
+Then move pins, double check their locations, and plug the power source in and then the Arduino in.**
+3. **It is very important that we do not touch the Arduino with bare hands when it is powered.
+The oils on our skins can cause its exposed pins to connect to each other incorrectly and damage the electronics.**

 Let's program the Arduino!
 To do this, first connect the Arduino to your computer using the USB cable.